 Request lock for an Enactable Process Model

-This scenario aim to assess:
+This scenario aims to assess:

 Ability to request the lock on a given EPM.

 PM Tool must be able request the lock on a given EPM on the Galaxy Server.
 Should this EPM be already locked by someone else, an error message should be presented to the user.
 Should this EPM not locked on the Galaxy Server, the lock will be set for the given user on the Galaxy Server and the automatic polling mechanism will be stop on the user client for this specific EPM.
 PM Tool will then let the user modify the EPM locally: read/write access.